NCOTAASDNicey/Automata64/ReadMe.md

 You can use the drive9.d64 disk image file provided here.
 You'll also find you can mount the file by menuing over it in VS Code.

 Kick assembler is the most useful 6502 assembler I've found so far.
-Its implemented in Java so follow teh docs linked below to find out how to install it.
+It supports macros and structures such as lists, which I've made use of.
+Its implemented in Java so follow the docs linked below to find out how to install it.

 The GUI uses a list of object like boxes each having some standard methods and data fields for rendering and key handling, as well as standard states like selection and marking as edited.
 There are some dirty bits in there like copying the object to a fixed place in memory to make addressing it easier, but its assemlber so hey ho.